sigsum/sigsum-go/doc/tools.md

 Example: a submitter public key file that contains the following

-ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIPwsfu294zCxiE157E4N5od+wkx7eZtH1Lz+L9Zg5g4r sigsum key
+ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIOCGOxh5TSFQ85mVkODlCMCQaLmIPwXqZfWM/AgnEw6S sigsum key

 could be modified to add a policy name like this:

-sigsum-policy="sigsum-test" ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIPwsfu294zCxiE157E4N5od+wkx7eZtH1Lz+L9Zg5g4r sigsum key
+sigsum-policy="sigsum-test1-2025" ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIOCGOxh5TSFQ85mVkODlCMCQaLmIPwXqZfWM/AgnEw6S sigsum key

-and then the policy name "sigsum-test" would be used, provided that none of the -p or -P input options were given.
+and then the policy name "sigsum-test1-2025" would be used, provided that none of the -p or -P input options were given.

 ### Order of priority for policies